IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 }
 ```

-Your test cases invoked in `test()` should cover all three search algorithms.
-Autograder will run your submission on 8 problematic search implementations and
+Autograder will run your submission on 8 problematic `Search` implementations and
 one correct implementation to rule out false positive.
 Your test cases are expected
 to throw exceptions on all implementations except the correct one.